Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Introduction

 \item[--] QLoRA considerably reduces memory usage, achieving up to a 2-fold decrease compared to LoRA while improving or preserving the models' effectiveness.
+Furthermore, QLoRA enables the fine-tuning of LLMs up to 34B parameters for less than 24GB of GPU memory.

-\item[--] QLoRA facilitates the fine-tuning of LLMs up to 34B parameters for less than 24GB of GPU memory.
+\item[--] LoRA significantly enhances the performance of all models compared to ICL and RAG for code generation on Conala and CodeAlpacaPy.

-\end{itemize} Our study sheds light on the promising opportunities that PEFT techniques hold, warranting further exploration for their application in other code-related tasks and scenarios.
+\item[--] LoRA and QLoRA improve CodeLlama-7B-Instruct's effectiveness for code generation on the APPS dataset. \end{itemize}

-To summarize, our contributions are the following: \begin{itemize}[leftmargin=*] \item[--] We conduct the first comprehensive exploration of four PEFT techniques, \textit{i.e.}, LoRA, IA3, Prompt tuning, and Prefix tuning, for Python code generation over a broad range of small language models and LLMs.
+Our study sheds light on the promising opportunities that PEFT techniques hold, warranting further exploration for their application in other code-related tasks and scenarios.

-\item[--] A comprehensive comparison and analysis of PEFT techniques against ICL for LLMs on code generation.
+To summarize, our contributions are the following: \begin{itemize}[leftmargin=*] \item[--] We conduct a comprehensive empirical study of six PEFT techniques, \textit{i.e.}, LoRA, IA3, Prompt tuning, Prefix tuning, QLoRA-8bit, and QLoRA-4bit, for Python code generation over a broad range of SLMs and LLMs.

-\item[--] We demonstrate the practicality of leveraging PEFT techniques to effectively fine-tune LLMs of code and reduce the computational burden associated with full fine-tuning, showcasing their potential broader applications in software engineering.
+\item[--] A comprehensive comparison and analysis of PEFT techniques against ICL and RAG for LLMs on code generation.

-\item[--] We illustrate that a combination of LoRA and quantization further democratizes the fine-tuning and utilization of LLMs. \end{itemize}
+\item[--] We demonstrate the practicality of leveraging PEFT techniques to effectively fine-tune LLMs of code and reduce the computational burden associated with full fine-tuning, showcasing their potential broader applications in software engineering. \end{itemize}